Ad Fontes Media: Media Bias Chart

 The Media Bias Chart by Ad Fontes Media rates various media sources on two different scales: political bias (left to right) on the horizontal axis and reliability on the vertical axis.
 On the chart, sources are concentrated in an "inverted-U" shape as media sources with a neutral bias are generally reliable in their original fact reporting, while sources with an extreme bias on either side often contain factually inaccurate information and propaganda.

-Ad Fontes is non-partisan.
+Ad Fontes is nonpartisan.
 During the September 2020 media bias project, nearly 1800 individual articles and TV news shows were rated by at least three analysts with different political views (left, right and center).
 There were 120 analysts, each reviewed about 370 articles and about 17 TV shows.
 Each analyst rated approximately three articles from each of the over 100 news sources available for viewing on the Chart.
 As a result, there were nearly 7,000 individual ratings.

 Otero sees the Media Bias Chart as an "anchor" that counteracts political polarization in news media, and aspires for Ad Fontes to become a "Consumer Reports for media ratings".
 She compared low-quality news sources to junk food, and described sources with extreme bias as "very toxic and damaging to the country".